DatNguyen97-VN/cellrv32/README.md

 The CELLRV32 Processor is a **customizable microcontroller-like system on chip (SoC)** built around the CELRV32 [RISC-V](https://riscv.org/) CPU and written in **platform-independent SystemVerilog**.
-The processor is intended as know about specific arrangement of registers, ALUs, finite state machines (FSMs), memories, and other logic building blocks needed to implement an RISC-V and building block from theoretical to combinational and sequential circuits for the internal IP.
+The processor is intended as know about specific arrangement of registers, ALUs, finite state machines (FSMs), memories, and other logic building blocks (microarchitecture) needed to implement an RISC-V architecture and building blocks from theory of operation to combinational and sequential circuits for the internal IPs.
 The project is intended to work _out of the box_ and targets
-FPGA / RISC-V beginners.
+FPGA / RISC-V beginners and amateurs.

 Special focus is paid on **execution safety** to provide defined and predictable behavior at any time.
 Therefore, the CPU ensures that _all_ memory accesses are properly acknowledged and that _all_ invalid/malformed